lexnederbragt/MBV3070-H19/0_Variables_Types.md

 ```python
    print b
 ```
-Q: what happened when you typed in b, without assigning a value to b first?
+Question: what happened when you typed in b, without assigning a value to b first?

 ## Strings are immutable